MobiKin

 4. Connect Your WiFi

-After charging it, next up is to connect the phone to a WiFi connection. (iPhone won't connect to Wi-Fi?)
+After charging it, next up is to connect the phone to a WiFi connection.
+(Your iPhone won't connect to Wi-Fi?)
 Your new cell phone requires some apps to install.
 A reliable WiFi network is a must to do it.
 We need the Internet connection on new devices and utilize it on a regular basis.

 5. Connect Email Accounts

 We would almost inevitably receive and send mail from a new smartphone via Gmail, Outlook, Yahoo, etc. The setups can vary, depending on the phones and email clients.
-Most Email apps often contain settings that enable you to choose how often new emails are sent to you and how you'll be notified once a new email arrives. (check how to set up Gmail on iPhone?)
+Most Email apps often contain settings that enable you to choose how often new emails are sent to you and how you'll be notified once a new email arrives.

 connect email accounts on iphone